 In My Life This Month

 The past several weeks I have been weary, if I am going to be totally honest.
 The summer heat and humidity always wear me out.
 Upheaval in my home always wears on me.
-And I’ve been drowning in the minutia of updating 250+ printable products and then updating them on three sites where I sell them (mine, TPT, and Educents) instead of thinking and writing new posts and creating new products.
-I’m an INFJ so I don’t do extended minutia well.
+And I’ve been drowning in the minutia of updating 250+ printable products and then updating them on three sites where I sell them instead of thinking and writing new posts and creating new products.
+I don’t do extended minutia well.
 And between home renovations and printables, I’m swimming in the minutia of choices, changes, uploads, and details every day.

 I’m incredibly grateful we are doing all this.
 I’ve named this Transformation Summer 2017 because we’re undertaking such big projects that are significantly transforming two big parts of our life (and to put a positive mental spin on the entire process).
 I know that I’ll be so thankful on the other side when we’re done.
 But I would be lying if I didn’t say it’s been challenging.
 Yes, homeschooling is great.
 Yes, owning a home is great.
 Yes, owning your business and working from home is great.
 But they all have challenges at times as well.